-2.2.2 The facility is located so as to minimize its visibility from public view.
+2.2.2 The facility is located to minimize its visibility from public view.

 The facility support equipment would be placed underground in a vault, and therefore would not be visible to the public.
-The top of the vault would be painted brown to blend in with the ground plane.
 The proposed antenna would be mounted on an existing operational utility pole and would blend with the existing infrastructure.
 Therefore the facility has been located so as to minimize its visibility from public view and this finding can be made.